Zaphoood/tresor/README.md

 # Tresor 🗝️

+| This project is no longer actively maintained.

 Tresor (pronounced [tʁeˈzoːɐ̯] &mdash; or any way you like) is a [KeePass](https://keepass.info/) TUI written in Go using [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Bubbles](https://github.com/charmbracelet/bubbles), featuring a [ranger](https://github.com/ranger/ranger)-inspired layout and vi-like keybindings.

 <p align="center">